HPC-certification-forum/www/data/processes.md

 #### Conditions to make a release

   * For each leaf-level skill, at least a pool covering 50% of the required exam questions shall be available.
-  * The skill tree was frozen at least one month ago and no additional concern was raised within one week.
+  * The skill tree was frozen at least one month ago and no additional concern was raised by any member within one week.

 #### Release process